DamoNeer/hacker-blog/_posts/2021-04-23-RSAJam-Crypto.md

 ### [](#header-3)Solution

+I have spent almost 24 hours on this question.
+This was the hardest Crypto question that I have done so far.

 The script will give e (65537), d (randomly generated), and N (randomly generated).

 The script asks for d2 value.